ktr0731/evans/README.md

 service = "UserService"
 ```

-Then, command will be more clearly.
+Then, the command will be more clear.

 ## Installation
 ### from binary